hpssjellis/arduino-includes-to-photon-template/beginner-hints.md

 #include "stdio.h"
 ```

-Ignore other headers as they may have come from the STM32/ARM Cortex M3 platform which can be used with particle devices
+Ignore other include files as they may have come from the STM32/ARM Cortex M3 platform which can be used with particle devices

 Include any files that came with your arduino code.